-- Another option is drought-tolerant, perennial ground covers.
+- Another option is drought-tolerant, perennial groundcovers.
 These plants spread across the ground, providing full coverage, but do not grow tall, thereby, cutting out the need for mowing and other maintenance.

 Drought Tolerant Landscaping

+Drought-tolerant planting beds can be strategically located in the landscape.
+Drought-tolerant plants include various succulents, rock garden plantings, native shrubs and trees, wildflowers, and ornamental grasses.
+Choose your plants carefully for the best effect.
 Start by looking around your home and notice what types of plants are growing.
 Some of the most drought-tolerant plants also happen to be those which are native to your area.
 These not only look great but cost little, especially if you already have some growing on your property.
 Keep plant selection simple.
 A few varieties can make a bigger impact with less cost and effort.
 Once you have selected the plants for your drought-tolerant landscape, you're ready to purchase them.
 However, in an attempt to stretch your dollars even more, there are some things you can do to make this possible.

-For instance, don’t always look for the biggest plants; buy smaller ones instead.
-These are much less expensive than the larger plants and once the garden is established, know one will ever be the wiser.
+- Don't always look for the biggest plants; buy smaller ones instead.
+These are much less expensive than the larger plants and once the garden is established, no one will ever be the wiser.

-Another trick to saving money on those drought-tolerant plants is to check out home improvement and discount department stores for xeric perennials, like sedums and ornamental grasses.
+- Another trick to saving money on those drought-tolerant plants is to check out home improvement and discount department stores for xeric perennials, like sedums and ornamental grasses.

-Finally, if you have friends and neighbors, or even family members, that garden, chances are they may have just the right plant for your drought-tolerant garden.
-Many of which can be easily started from cuttings.
+- If you have friends and neighbors, or even family members, that garden, chances are they may have just the right plant for your drought-tolerant garden, many of which can be easily started from cuttings.
 Ask them if they have an overabundance of these plants or if you can take a cutting from one.
 More often than not, they're happy to oblige your endeavors.